-Sculpting all of the designs by hand in her lower Manhattan studio, Natalie personally attends to each detail using the ancient practices of metalsmithing and 'cire perdue' (also known as lost-wax casting).
+Sculpting all of the designs by hand in her studio, Natalie personally attends to each detail using the ancient practices of metalsmithing and 'cire perdue' (also known as lost-wax casting).
 The organic forms are then cast and finished in New York City, marrying recycled metals with personally selected, ethically sourced gemstones.

 Natalie's inspiration ranges from early metallurgy and textile design to recent architectural developments, culminating in a collection that is contemporary, but by referencing venerable artifacts, also feels timeless.

 Conflict-free stones ensure that no person was forced to mine a stone in unsafe or illegal working conditions.
 All of our diamonds, for example, are individually tracked through their full chain of custody to ensure that ethical practices are used in mining, cutting and polishing.
 Ethically sourced goes beyond conflict-free - these gemstones are delivered from mines that provide a living wage, ensure safe working conditions and protect the environment by limiting dangerous chemicals and developing plans for restoring the land after mining is complete.
 Natalie chooses ethically sourced when available and is always seeking out new sources for these stones.